snowplow/snowplowanalytics.com/_posts/2018-08-01-r109-lambaesis-real-time-pipeline-maintenance/index.md

 optionally specify a custom endpoint directly through the `customEndpoint` configuration.

 Note that this feature is also available for the Scala Stream Collector.

+<h3 id="cf">1.5 CloudFront updates</h3>

+This release introduces support for the 26-field Cloudfront format that was released in January.
+You can find more information in [the AWS documentation](https://docs.aws.amazon.com/AmazonCloudFront/latest/DeveloperGuide/AccessLogs.html#LogFileFormat).
+Thanks to [Moshe Demri](https://github.com/mdemri) for signaling the issue.

+We have also taken advantage of working on Cloudfront to leverage the `x-forwarded-for` field to populate the user's ip address.
+Thanks a lot to [Dani Solà][danisola] for contributing this change!

+Since those changes concern only the batch pipeline they will be made available in a future release.

 <h3 id="misc">1.6 Miscellaneous updates</h3>